 “Can you imagine the scale of tasks to be solved for the mission to be accomplished successfully?
 I will single out only some of them,” said Dr Deineko.

 “Let’s assume that all the toys are in one giant warehouse, rather than several.
 One sends a robot to pick up the items from the shelves.
 Time is not only money but hopes and dreams of millions of children; you have to do it as quick as possible.
 So, you need to find the fastest path to pick up all the items, remembering that the robots can have a maximum load, so they will have to do this more than once.”

 In addition, there could be different rules for picking up items in warehouses.
 Santa’s warehouse has been divided into two different zones for boys and girls toys, so the robots’ tour has to go between the two.
 Santa trains the robots to be fair – one bag for a girl, one bag for a boy.
 So the robot jumps from one side of the warehouse to the other!

 “This is known as the bipartite travelling salesman problem,” said Dr Deineko.
 “It is also known as the shoelace problem.
 My recent research results are related to a special case of this problem, to the case of very old shoes.

-"Mathematically, Santa’s robot problem can be viewed as the shoelace problem: the girls and boys toys on the shelves represent the eyelets of shoes and the objective is to find an optimal shoe lacing strategy that minimizes the length of the shoelace, so optimising the routes for Santa’s robots."
+"Mathematically, Santa’s robot problem can be viewed as the shoelace problem: the girls and boys' toys on the shelves represent the eyelets of shoes and the objective is to find an optimal shoelacing strategy that minimises the length of the shoelace, so optimising the routes for Santa’s robots."

 “The TSP was first formulated in 1930 and has still not been solved - I’d like to ask Santa for a solution for my Christmas present!”